hazybluedot/www-source/content/project_guidelines.md

 3. Be able to justify how your project follows Unix design philosophy and how it makes use of the concepts/tools we have talked about in class.
+4. To receive credit, your author information *must* be present in the git log of the published repository.

 ## Guidelines
 There are a few guidelines to be aware of